 The CPU is one of the easiest components to install, but you do need to take care doing so.
 Forcing the processor into the motherboard can result in damaged pins and a broken CPU.

 The next step is to remove the protective cover from the motherboard.
 This is clearly labelled and covers the slot for the CPU.
 Lift the lever arms to release the shielding and pop the cover off.
 Note how the lever fits as this is how the CPU will be held securely in place.

 Now that's done, drop the metal cover and put the lever back down.

 Seating the RAM

 Next job is installing the RAM.
 We're putting four sticks of RAM into four different slots on the motherboard.
-You'll see from markings on the motherboard and instructions in the manual that the RAM needs to be installed in DIMM slots A1, B1, C1 and D1.
-Putting them in in any other order will not work and may result in problems so it's important to pay attention to the seating of the RAM.
+You'll see from markings on the motherboard and instructions which slots you need to fill.
+But if you have four sticks just fill them all.

 First, push the clips down at the edge of the slots, this unlocks them ready for the RAM sticks.
 Next, take the RAM out of its box and line it up with the correct slots.
 You'll see how it should fit in fairly easily.
 As you push the RAM in, the clips at the ends of the slots that will make a satisfying click when it is fully inserted.
 Don't force it or use too much pressure or you could risk damaging the RAM and the motherboard.

 Installing the M.2 NVMe SSD

 Alongside the RAM, the M.2 SSD drive is one of the easiest things to install.
 These drives get power directly from the motherboard and transfer data that way too, so there's no need for pesky cables.